21 Must-Have Gifts for Readers to Encourage Young Readers (& Make Bookworms Happy Too!)

-Gifts and activities for struggling readers centered around reading can perhaps stir up some interest for books for kids who aren't reading well yet, or just need a little encouragement.
+Gifts and activities for struggling readers centered around books and a love of the printed word in many formats can perhaps stir up an interest in reading for kids who aren't reading well yet, and just need a little encouragement.

 Interest-based magazines for kids are a GREAT way to encourage reading!
 It's so much fun to get something in the mail.
 The text in a magazine are split up into small chunks or sections, which make reading not seem so insurmountable and way more fun!
 Plus, the text is written surrounded by informational and beautiful pictures which give context clues for text, which is great for beginning readers.